dheemanthAthreya/FaceRecognitionBot/README.md

 ## Installation:
 - If the requirements are met, clone the repository and run the Facial_Recognition.py.

+## Motivation:
+- I wanted to build a bot that uses the surveillance system and sends an alert if an unknown person is approaching my own house.
+At this stage, this cannot yet be achieved but I'm currently working on it.

 ## Note:
-- ```TrainedImages``` contains the images of faces which the bot can recognize.
+- ```TrainedImages``` contains images of faces that the bot can recognize.
 - ```TestImages``` can be used to see if the bot is working.
 - If no changes are made, the code takes video input from the default webcam.
-- A pre recorded video was played on a screen with the webcam in fron of it.
+- A pre-recorded video was played on a screen with the webcam in front of it.
 This setup was used to show a demo of the project and it is saved as ```result.mp4```.